The Fubini Theorem for Normal Lie Subgroups of Index $2n$: An application of Fubini theorem to invariant theory

 for all $x \in V$ and $\gamma \in \Gamma$.
 It is not difficult to show that the set of all the $\Gamma$-invariant polynomials has the structure of a ring, which we denote by $\mathcal{P}(\Gamma)$.
-It is known that if the $\Gamma$ Lie group is compact or reductive then the ring is finitely generated (\cite{golubitsky2012singularities} and \cite{luna}).
-The compact case is known as the Hilbert-Weyl Theorem.
+It is known that if $\Gamma$ is a compact Lie group then the ring of invariant polynomials is finitely generated, this case is known as the Hilbert-Weyl Theorem (\cite{golubitsky2012singularities}).
+The result is also valid for the case where $\Gamma$ is a reductive group (\cite{luna} and \cite{derksen2015computational}).
+If the set of generators of the invariant polynomials is finite, it is called the \emph{Hilbert basis} of the ring $\mathcal{P}(\Gamma)$.